AbrarKarim01/Credit-Card-Fraud-Detection/README.md

 ## Project Description

 Financial institutions face a major challenge from credit card fraud.
-In order to create an open and cooperative environment for developing a credit card fraud detection system, this project makes use of Jupyter Notebook.
+To create an open and cooperative environment for developing a credit card fraud detection system, this project makes use of the Jupyter Notebook.
 To help detect and stop fraudulent activity, the project workflow entails data preprocessing, model training, assessment, and deployment.

 ## Data Preprocessing